jesper-olsen/connect-four/README.md

 # Connect Four

 A Rust port of John Tromp's Fhourstones Connect Four solver +
 a small interactive terminal UI built on top of it, using the solver as a perfect-play opponent.

-The solver is a negamax/alpha-beta engine with a transposition table and history-heuristic move ordering.
-It does not use a heuristic evaluation function - it searches the game tree from root to terminals and finds exact scores.
-For a standard 7×6 board, there are 4,531,985,219,092 reachable positions [4] — the game tree (every distinct move sequence, without collapsing transpositions) is far larger and not precisely known.

 ![Gif Image interactive play](demo.gif)